Impact of structural distortions on the correlated electronic structure of orbital-selective Mott insulating Na$_3$Co$_2$SbO$_6$ under strains

 Now, we study the strain effect on the change of correlations in NCSO and CoI$_2$.
 Fig.\:\ref{Occupancy NCSO vs CoI2}a shows that the DMFT occupancies in NCSO are rather insensitive to compressive strains as the $a_{1g}$ occupancy is close to the full occupation ($N_{a_{1g}}\sim 1.8$).
-Under tensile strain, $N_{a_{1g}}$ gradually decreases, and the $a_{1g}$ and $e_{g}^{\pi}$ occupancies are almost degenerate at $\Delta a/a_0\sim 1\%$.
-The change of the DMFT occupancy under tensile strain is closely related to the orbital-dependent correlation effect since the occupancy increases (decreases) gradually as the $|Im\Sigma(\omega)|_{max}$ decreases (increases).
-For the CoI$_2$ case, the trend of the occupancy change is more rapid but still consistent with the change of $\Delta_{TCF}$ as the $a_{1g}$ and $e_{g}^{\pi}$ occupancies are almost degenerate at $\Delta a/a_0\sim -0.5\%$ where $\Delta_{TCF}$ becomes nearly zero.
+Under tensile strain, $N_{a_{1g}}$ gradually decreases, and the $a_{1g}$ and $e_{g}^{\pi}$ occupancies are almost degenerate at $\Delta a/a_0\sim 1.2\%$.
+We expect that the sign change of $\Delta_{TCF}$ could occur near the tensile strain $\Delta a/a_0\simeq 1.2\%$ and possibly realize the spin liquid phase due to the strongly suppressed $\Delta_{TCF}$.
+The change of the DMFT occupancy under tensile strain is closely related to the orbital-dependent correlation effect since the occupancy increases (decreases) gradually as the $|Im\Sigma(\omega)|_{max}$ decreases (increases) (Fig.\:\ref{Occupancy NCSO vs CoI2}b).
+For the CoI$_2$ case, the trend of the occupancy change is more rapid (Fig.\:\ref{Occupancy NCSO vs CoI2}c) but still consistent with the change of $\Delta_{TCF}$ as the $a_{1g}$ and $e_{g}^{\pi}$ occupancies are almost degenerate at $\Delta a/a_0\sim -0.5\%$ where $\Delta_{TCF}$ becomes nearly zero.
 Overall, the tensile (compressive) strain favors the stronger correlation effect of $a_{1g}$ ($e_{g}^{\pi}$) orbital as it is less hybridized with O $p$ orbitals.
 The difference between two compounds originates from the low Co-site symmetry and the presence of Sb $s$ orbitals in NCSO.